Zyzyl/MeshColliderManagementTools/README.md

 # MeshColliderManagementTools

-This plugin adds a wizard for finding, replacing, or removing MeshCollider components in Neos world hierarchies.
-This also supports batch replacement / removal.
+This plugin adds a utility wizard for easily finding, replacing, or removing MeshCollider components in Neos world hierarchies - supports batch find / replace / remove!

 ## Who is this for?
-People to know the differences between collider component types, why one might want to avoid MeshColliders, and who wish to accelerate the collider-optimisation workflow.
+People to know the differences between collider component types, when and why to avoid MeshColliders, and who wish to accelerate their collider-optimisation workflow.
 If you're unsure why this tool would be useful, ProbablePrime has some excellent information on colliders in their 3 part YouTube series on the topic.
 Part 3 (https://www.youtube.com/watch?v=xLVpzumI-H4) explains the differences between collider types.

 ## Why is this a plugin and not a tool in a public folder?
-Currently we don't have access to the required functionality via LogiX or components in the main Neos build.
+We can't access the necessary functionality via LogiX or components in the main Neos build.
 In the long run I may consider rebuilding this tool inside Neos for easier distribution if future updates make that possible.

 ## How can I install / activate this plugin?
-1. Download the `MeshColliderManagementTools.dll` file from this repository and place it in the 'Libraries' subfolder wherever NeosVR is installed on your PC.
+1. Download the **MeshColliderManagementTools.dll** file from this repository and place it in the 'Libraries' subfolder wherever NeosVR is installed on your PC.
-2. Start Neos via the `NeosLauncher.exe` and make sure that the `MeshColliderManagementTools.dll` option is checked.
+2. Start Neos via the **NeosLauncher.exe** and make sure that the **MeshColliderManagementTools.dll** option is checked.
 3. In a world where you have 'Builder' permissions, create an empty slot and attach the `MeshColliderManagementWiard` component from the 'Wizards' category.
 This will create a new wizard UI panel for you to use.
-The right side of the panel has a lot of empty space initially - this is intentional.
+The right side of the panel has a lot of empty space initially - this is intentional and is used to show listed MeshColliders.

 ## How can I use the wizard?